Islands of the Hauraki Gulf, New Zealand / 300 Nm / 30 Apr – 8 May 2022 / 9 Days / Cat 3 Expedition

 The coastlines you will encounter include some of the most stunning maritime scenery in New Zealand.
 The voyage starts with departing Auckland Harbour and sailing in an anti-clockwise direction to Rangitoto Island, Motuhie Island and Waiheke Island for a winery luncheon, then east to Te Kouma and north to Port Jackson at the northern end of the Coromandel Penninsula, then south to Whitianga, east to Great Mercury Island, before heading north again to the wild coast of Great Barrier Island, 40nm NE of Auckland, before heading onto the isolated Mokohinau Islands for some great fishing.

 Then we’ll sail south again toward Little Barrier Island and then to Goat Island marine reserve where the snorkelling is fantastic.
-Next stop is Bon Accord Harbour at Kawau Island to visit Mansion House, the former home of New Zealand’s Governor.
+The next stop is Bon Accord Harbour at Kawau Island to visit Mansion House, the former home of New Zealand’s Governor.
 We’ll visit the large shipwreck still visible above sea level on the treacherous shores of Moturekareka Island before heading to Tiritiri Matangi Island, home of the lighthouse at the northern end of Auckland’s shipping channel entrance and built out of large steel rings forged in London in 1864, then shipped to New Zealand for assembly on the island’s clifftop.
-After departing Tiri, we’ll go in search of the elusive Elephant Island, with a rocky bay so small there’s only room for 3-4 vessels, before heading back toward Auckland on the 13th November to complete our 300nm adventure.
+After departing Tiri, we’ll go in search of the elusive Elephant Island, with a rocky bay so small there’s only room for 3-4 vessels, before heading back toward Auckland on the 8th of May to complete our 300nm adventure.